 - Understand the power of historic preservation tax credits to revitalize communities

-- Hear about the vital role of music and art in cultural tourism and historic preservation
+- Hear about the vital role of sacred places and public spaces in cultural tourism and historic preservation

 - Embrace historic courthouses and Main Street districts at the heart of many Texas communities

-- Gain insight and technical advice on design guidelines, historical surveys, narrative-based planning, building materials, historic theaters, and more!
+- Gain insight and technical advice on design guidelines, historical surveys, narrative-based planning, building materials, masonry, and more

 In addition to the regular conference schedule, Real Places 2019 offers special programming and pre-conference workshops for various audiences.
 The THC’s award-winning Texas Historic Courthouse Preservation Program will present its annual Texas Courthouse Stewardship Roundtable Discussion for county officials and facilities managers, as well as special technical preservation sessions on maintaining historic buildings.
 The Friends of the THC will again offer its popular development seminar, which is geared toward helping nonprofits build sustainable fundraising programs.
 The THC will provide training for new Texas Main Street managers and board members, as well as Certified Local Government staff and historic preservation officers.
 Aligning these training opportunities enables municipal and county representatives to explore the connections between their various stewardship responsibilities and understand how they directly relate to other preservation and heritage tourism efforts.